ThatPotatoDev/PotatoEssentials/.github/ISSUE_TEMPLATE/feature.md

 <!-- Explains your idea of feature -->

-## Why should MyAddon implement that?
+## Why should PotatoEssentials implement that?

 <!-- Explains how you got this idea and the usage you will do of it -->